Scott Sorensen: Background

+Sorensen was born in Sydney, New South Wales, Australia of New Zealand, Tongan and Danish descent.
+His grandfather is New Zealand international Bill Sorensen.
+New Zealand internationals and Cronulla players Kurt Sorensen and Dane Sorensen are said to be Sorensen's uncles.
+Kurt and Dane have also been described as his first cousins, once removed.

 Sorensen played his junior rugby league for the Cronulla-Caringbah Junior Rugby League Football Club, before being signed by the Cronulla-Sutherland Sharks.

 Playing career

 2013

 In 2013, Sorensen played for the Cronulla-Sutherland Sharks' NYC team.

 2014

 In 2014, Sorensen graduated to Cronulla-Sutherland's New South Wales Cup team.
 In round 24 of the 2014 NRL season, he made his NRL debut for the Cronulla club against the Canberra Raiders.

 2015

 In 2015, Sorensen joined the South Sydney Rabbitohs.

 2016

 After failing to make a first-grade appearance for South Sydney, Sorensen joined Intrust Super Premiership NSW side Mount Pritchard Mounties in 2016.

 His form throughout the year secured him a contract with the Canberra Raiders starting in 2017.

 2017

 On 28 August, Sorensen was named on the interchange bench in the 2017 Intrust Super Premiership NSW Team of the Year.
 In October, he signed a 2-year contract to return to Cronulla in 2018.